 Because each family's situation is unique, extraordinary circumstances occasionally will arise that require individual attention.
 In these cases the aid administrator is expected to weigh the family's situation both objectively and subjectively in order to render a professional judgment about the financial support that the family can reasonably provide toward the applicant's post-secondary expenses.
 Professional judgment represents a key factor in the student financial aid delivery system - the capacity for personal intervention by the aid administrator in cases that merit individual attention.

-Effective Spring 2014, Southwestern College's financial aid office will take into consideration approving income changes for students that have by choice left employment for retraining as permitted in Dear Colleague letter GEN 09-04: http://ifap.ed.gov/dpcletters/GEN0904.html
+Effective Spring 2014, Southwestern College's financial aid office will take into consideration approving income changes for students that have by choice left employment for retraining and will count unemployment income equal to zero.